iasonstas/cra-eslint-prettier/README.md

 SortBy field animation for cleaner UX feel.

-React Context state management with double filtering mechanism for faster and
+Utilized React Context for state management in our application, which features a double filtering mechanism to efficiently share state between a limited number of components.
+However, as the application grows in size and complexity, we recognize that more advanced state management solutions like React Query or Redux Toolkit may be better suited to handle the more complex state management needs of a larger application.

 ### `React-router`